1924 Wyoming gubernatorial special election

-The 1924 Wyoming special gubernatorial election took place on November 4, 1924.
+The 1924 Wyoming gubernatorial special election took place on November 4, 1924.
 William B. Ross, the Democratic Governor of Wyoming, died in office on October 2, 1924, temporarily elevating Republican Secretary of State Frank Lucas to the governorship.
-A special election was held to fill the remainder of Ross's term and his widow, Nellie Tayloe Ross, defeated Republican nominee E. J. Sullivan by a wide margin.
+A special election was held to fill the remainder of Ross's term and his widow, Nellie Tayloe Ross, defeated Republican nominee E. J. Sullivan, becoming the first ever female governor of any U.S. state.

 Campaign

 Following Governor Ross's death on October 2, 1924, Secretary of State Frank Lucas ascended to the governorship.
 On October 6, Lucas issued a proclamation for a special election, but ambiguities in the law prompted him to seek a formal opinion from the state attorney general as to how candidates would be selected and how the election would be conducted.
 On October 9, the attorney general issued an opinion clarifying that candidates could be nominated by petition (in which case they would be listed as "independent" on the ballot) or by political party conventions.
 Accordingly, the Democratic and Republican parties scheduled conventions for October 14.